Connecting to Cloud Platforms

 The Google Cloud IoT Core is a fully managed service to easily and securely connect, manage, and ingest data from globally dispersed devices.
 In combination with other services on Google Cloud IoT platform, Google Cloud IoT provides a solution for collecting, processing, analyzing, and visualizing IoT data in real time to support improved operational efficiency.

 Follow along with this community-made tutorial to learn how to setup two-way MQTT communication with Google Cloud IoT Core using the mosquitto utility.
 For background on creating a Device on Google Cloud, see their Creating Registries and Devices Tutorial.
 Also see this Medium post detailing how to write a GoLang program that establishes a connection with Google Cloud IoT and receives as well as sends data.

 With Blynk, you can control your IoT device, in this case the Omega2, with your smartphone!
-In partnership with Blynk, we provide a NodeJS Blynk library for the Omega2 that can be installed using OPKG.
+Install Blynk’s NodeJS library on your Omega and you’ll be good to go.
 See our walkthrough on using Blynk for an example of how to control your Omega with the Blynk App.
 For more information you can visit the Blynk website.